lhch9550/Quantify-Course-Impact/README.md

 The coverage of a course is determined by the number of occupational or skill nodes to which each course node is connected.
 Let *ki* signify the degree of course node *i* within the projected monopartite course network.
 The Course Impact Index is calculated by dividing the course's coverage by the number of connecting lines.
 This index offers a comprehensive perspective by considering both the demand (coverage) and supply (degree) simultaneously.
 Dividing the number of relevant jobs/skills(which represents the demand of the labor market) by the count of similar courses(which represents the supply from the educational market), we expect the index to offer a balanced assessment of the course's impact within the broader context of the network.

 ## Result & Discussion
-The course network constructed by projecting the bipartite network reveals a pattern in which lectures are clustered around educational fields (Fig. 1a).
-This indicates that the text embeddings and the network constructed from the similarity preserve the attributes of vocational education lectures, occupations, and skills.
+The course network, formed by projecting the bipartite network, exhibits a pattern where lectures cluster around educational fields.
+This suggests that both the text embeddings and the network, constructed based on similarity, effectively preserve the characteristics of vocational education lectures, occupations, and skills.

 ![image](https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/9a990f76-a4af-4fef-8cda-8e8670c7f6b1)

-#(Fig. 1a)
+Based on the median value (0.074) of the overall course impact index, the proportion of courses with impact indices higher and lower than the median was calculated for each field.
+The results indicate that in fields such as Legal, Aerospace, and Engineering, a significant number of courses have higher impact indices.
+In contrast, fields like Leadership & People Management, Education and Training, and Food and Beverages show a prevalence of courses with lower impact indices.

 ![image](https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/fb660d99-da4f-4fb7-947c-04150f40c9ca)
-#(Fig. 1b)

 ## Citation
 [1] E. Pelinescu, Procedia Economics and Finance 22, 184-190 (2015).